KORLA2/Kubernetes/SchedulingPod.md

     kubectl  label node minikube-m03 minikube-m02 team=analytics.

-  Using this command we can add team=analytics label to nodes  minikube-m02 , m03 In pod definition using node Selector we can deploy the pod to nodes having team analytics label.
+  Using this command we can add team=analytics label to nodes  minikube-m02 , m03.
+In pod definition using node Selector we can deploy the pod to nodes having team analytics label.
+Now pods are deployed to minikube-m02 , minikube-m03 nodes.

   <img width="209" alt="image" src="https://github.com/KORLA2/Kubernetes/assets/96729391/2dfbc11f-04ef-49e2-97f8-f08de80a465d"/>